cybersecplayground/cybersecplayground/README.md

 </p>

 ## 📚 About
 Welcome to **CyberSecPlayground** — your ultimate destination for hands-on **offensive security**, **bug bounty methodology**, and **vulnerability research**.
-This repository is curated for ethical hackers, red teamers, and security researchers who want to go deep into:
+The CyberSec Playground is curated for ethical hackers, red teamers, and security researchers who want to go deep into:

 - 🧠 Advanced Reconnaissance Techniques